Benjamin Franklin Ficklin

-Benjamin Franklin Ficklin (1827–1871) was a soldier, adventurer, and entrepreneur known for his help in starting the Pony Express and for establishing other stage coach and mail routes in the United States during the nineteenth century.
+Benjamin Franklin Ficklin (1827–1871) was an American soldier, adventurer, and entrepreneur known for his help in starting the Pony Express and for establishing other stage coach and mail routes in the United States during the nineteenth century.
 Ficklin was also one of the people responsible for the creation of the Pacific Telegraph Company in 1861.

 Biography

 Early days

 Born in Albemarle County, Virginia in 1827, Ficklin had a reputation for misbehaving.
 So in 1845, his father sent young Ficklin to attend the Virginia Military Institute.
 As a cadet, Ficklin was known for his pranks, and he often got in trouble for them.
 One night, he filled a howitzer with gunpowder, turned it toward the cadet barracks, and discharged it (Virginia Military Institute Archives, 2005).
 This action resulted in his suspension in 1846.

 Career

 With his suspension, Ficklin entered the Army.
 He ultimately served as a corporal in the Mexican–American War, where he was injured but recovered.
 Ficklin requested to be readmitted into the corps of cadets at the Virginia Military Institute, and his request was approved.
 Upon graduation, Ficklin attempted to work as a teacher.
 Dissatisfied, he sought employment with an express company in Alabama.
 Later, he worked as a surveyor for varied freight lines.

 Ficklin was ubiquitous at a number of important moments during the Utah War, including the raid on Fort Lemhi which signaled Deseret's demise.

 In 1859, Ficklin returned to the express and stage business which now boomed with the western expansion precipitated in the wave of Gold Rush fever.
 In 1860, some credit him with the idea of the Pony Express.
 Yet, William Hepburn Russell, Alexander Majors, and William B. Waddell are more often credited as the founders, owners, and operators of the Pony Express.
 Ficklin did serve as general manager for the venture, until a disagreement with Russell.
 Russell allegedly became jealous of Ficklin's popularity and suspicious of Ficklin's loyalties.
 Learning of this, Ficklin immediately resigned.

 In 1860, the Pacific Telegraph Act of 1860 called for the facilitation of communication between the east and west coasts of the United States of America.
 Hiram Sibley of the Western Union Telegraph Company won the contract.
 In 1861, Ficklin joined Hiram Sibley in helping to form the Pacific Telegraph Company of Nebraska.
 At the same time, Jeptha Wade was asked by Hiram Sibley to consolidate smaller telegraph companies in California.
 While the Pacific Telegraph Company built west from Omaha, Nebraska, the Overland Telegraph Company of California was thus formed and built east from Carson City, Nevada.
 With their connection in Salt Lake City, Utah on October 24, 1861, the final link between the east and west coasts of the United States of America was made.
 The First Transcontinental Telegraph would ironically lead to the immediate demise of the Pony Express.
 The Pacific Telegraph Company and Overland Telegraph Company of California were eventually absorbed into the Western Union Telegraph Company.